Trump fires foreign policy hawk Bolton, citing strong disagreements

 Last year, he said the United States would ban and prosecute officials of the “unaccountable” International Criminal Court if the court moved to bring war crimes charges against any American who served in Afghanistan or launched cases against Israel or other U.S. allies.

+While Trump and Bolton appeared mostly in sync about efforts to push Venezuelan President Nicolas Maduro from power, Trump had grown increasingly impatient about the failure of a U.S. campaign of sanctions and diplomacy to unseat the socialist leader.

-Additional reporting by Roberta Rampton, Arshad Mohammed, David Brunnstrom, Jonathan Landay; Writing by Matt Spetalnick,; Editing by Mary Milliken, Alistair Bell and Rosalba O'Brien
+Additional reporting by Roberta Rampton, Arshad Mohammed, David Brunnstrom, Jonathan Landay, Jeff Mason, Patricia Zengerle; Writing by Matt Spetalnick,; Editing by Mary Milliken, Alistair Bell and Rosalba O'Brien